patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

   - Kubernetes can be complex but distributions make it easier

-    - Some pride themselves on using upstream... why??
+- Some pride themselves on using upstream "Vanilla Kubernetes"... why??

 --